The minimum admissions requirements are set by the UC Berkeley Graduate Division.

 Admissions decisions are based on a comprehensive reading of the application, including test scores, academics, essays, letters of recommendation, and prior research and work experience.
 Students from all educational fields are eligible to apply.
-All applicants should be aware that the masters curriculum requires coursework in bioengineering fundamentals; those with a non-technical background should speak to their ability to handle the more rigorous technical components of the coursework.
+The rubric that is currently used to evaluate applicants can be found here.
+All applicants should be aware that the masters curriculum requires coursework in science and engineering fundamentals; those with a non-technical background should speak to their ability to handle the more rigorous technical components of the coursework.
 Applicants who already hold a masters degree in bioengineering (or a similar field) should specify their reasons for pursuing this additional masters; duplicate degrees are not allowed.

 Please note that the MTM program is focused specifically on training in translational medicine rather than basic research.
 As such, this master’s degree is generally intended as a terminal degree for students interested in industry or entrepreneurial ventures.
 It is not intended as a gateway to the Bioengineering joint-PhD program.
 Applicants who intend to pursue additional degrees beyond the MTM program should be prepared to explain their intended educational trajectory.